raharrison/ryanharrison.co.uk/_posts/2011-07-15-c-the-google-currency-api.md

 The URL responds with a JSON object where the actual result is mixed in with some other information from the request, which presents a minor problem when trying to convert currencies in our program.
 This will be dealt with a bit later on.

 First of all in our program, we to get the output of the request.
 I used the WebClient class, which will download the response as a String for use in our program.
-In the following code, the URL is constructed with parameters passed in by the user, and the string is downloaded and stored in the &#8216;response&#8217; variable.
+In the following code, the URL is constructed with parameters passed in by the user, and the string is downloaded and stored in the 'response' variable.

 {% highlight csharp %}
 using System;